NacerEddine-19/printf/README.md

 # This is a group project
-### printf project created by Nacereddine Majid and  Abdeslam El amrani amrani
+### printf project created by Nacereddine Majid and  Abdeslam El amrani